Coinbase opens at $381 per share, valuing the crypto exchange at nearly $100B – TechCrunch

 The company’s new valuation dwarfs that prior figure, implying strong returns for its long-term backers.
 Today even regular folks could get a scratch at the company’s equity, and they were willing to pay up for the privilege.
 TechCrunch asked its audience about the debut, pre-trading results that served as an anti-indicator of where the crypto-unicorn’s shares would trade:

 For Coinbase the road ahead is interesting.
-The company is richly capitalized, and posted monster profits in its most recent quarter.
-However, Coinbase has yet to chart a future sufficiently de-linked from the impacts of cryptocurrency price levels and resulting trading volume to be immune to a potential setback in growth, and income if the value of bitcoin et al dropped.
+The company is richly capitalized and posted monster profits in its most recent quarter.
+However, Coinbase has yet to chart a future sufficiently delinked from the impacts of cryptocurrency price levels and resulting trading volume to be immune to a potential setback in growth and income if the value of bitcoin, et al. dropped.

-But for crypto believers, watching Coinbase list is a win; it is ironic that a traditional company listing on an old-fashioned exchange is a key moment for the crypto-economy, but most things come in steps.
+But for crypto believers, watching Coinbase list is a win; it is ironic that a traditional company listing on an old-fashioned exchange is a key moment for the crypto economy, but most things come in steps.
 Perhaps the next major crypto company trading debut will be on a decentralized exchange.